Murder Obsession

-Murder Obsession (Follia omicida), a.k.a.
-Fear, is a 1981 Italian giallo film directed by Riccardo Freda, and starring Laura Gemser and Anita Strindberg.
+Murder Obsession (Italian: Follia omicida/ transl.
+Murder Madness), a.k.a.
+Fear, is a 1981 Italian giallo-horror film directed by Riccardo Freda, and starring Laura Gemser, Silvia Dionisio and Anita Strindberg.

-Plot synopsis
+Plot summary

-A successful actor named Michael (Stefano Patrizi) has a dark past where, at a young age, he stabbed his father to death.
-Along with his girlfriend Deborah (Silvia Dionisio), he visits his mother (Anita Strindberg) for the weekend and are joined by the director and other people involved in a film.
+A successful actor named Michael has a dark past where, at a young age, he stabbed his father to death.
+Along with his girlfriend Deborah, he visits his mother for the weekend and are joined by the director and other people involved in a film.
 Soon, the guests begin to get picked off and Michael fears his past will come back to kill him.